adoptium/temurin-build/RELEASING.md

 </details>

-### After build pipeline finished
+### After the build pipeline is finished

-Once the openjdk pipeline has completed:
+Once the OpenJDK pipeline has completed:

 1. Triage TRSS result: